-Tech entrepreneur to fund a Wings Alliance Scholarship
+Tech entrepreneur to fund a flight training scholarship

 Wings Alliance are delighted to announce the sponsorship of one of their students, Paidamwoyo (Paida) Marizani, by the Arlan Hamilton & Earline Butler Sims scholarship, which is covering a large proportion of her flight training costs.

 For many, the cost of becoming a commercial pilot is prohibitive, reaching over £100k for some integrated courses.
-While Wings Alliance offer courses for approximately half this cost, it is still a considerable investment of time and money.
+While training through the modular route costs approximately half this cost, it is still a considerable investment of time and money.

 Paida’s dream is to become a pilot and her focus to find a way to fund this path was a mixture of her determination and focus and, her mother’s willingness to increase her working hours and do whatever it took, to help her daughter fund her goal.